IlyaPrusakou/agent-for-abap/Design_Document.md

 User can run execution to get result of agent work User can rerun execution

+Main packages
-Package ZPRU_AGENT_DEFINITION contains tables and classes relevant to agent definition:
+Package ZPRU_AGENT_DEFINITION contains tables and classes relevant to agent definition.

-1 database table ZPRU_AGENT
-2 database table ZPRY_AGENT_TOOL
+Main database tables:
+1 ZPRU_AGENT contains definition of agent, header table for tools table ZPRU_AGENT_TOOL with relation one to many.
+2 ZPRU_AGENT_TOOL contains assignments of tools to the agent

+Main interfaces:

+Main classes: